Title

 Presidential Decree No. 1799 amends the powers and functions of the Securities and Exchange Commission (SEC) to prevent overlap with other government agencies, preserve bank deposit confidentiality, and appoint receivers and management committees for corporations under its jurisdiction.

-No, the management committee or rehabilitation receiver shall not be subject to any action, claim, or demand for acts done in good faith within their functions or powers.
+It states that the management committee/receiver is not subject to any action, claim, or demand for acts done or omitted in good faith in the exercise of its functions or in connection with its conferred powers.

-The SEC can issue subpoena duces tecum, summon witnesses, and order the examination, search, and seizure of documents, papers, files, tax returns, and books of accounts when necessary for investigations or case dispositions.
+In appropriate cases, it allows the SEC to order the examination, search and seizure of documents, papers, files, records, tax returns, and books of accounts of any entity or person under investigation as necessary for proper case disposition.

-All laws, decrees, rules, and regulations inconsistent with PD No. 1799 are repealed or modified accordingly.
+It provides that all laws, decrees, rules, and regulations inconsistent with PD 1799 are repealed or modified accordingly.

 Analyze Cases Smarter, Faster